UTFOIL/Vectorization-Public/README.md

 % vector information is also available in the casx file format if the user selects the
 % 'SpecialOutputs'/'casx' name/value pair input.
 The .casx standard file is due to LPPD at
 % University of Illinois at Chicago, Department of Bioengineering (https://lppd.bioe.uic.edu/)

+% TIME_STAMP = VECTORIZE( ... )
+%     returns the TIME_STAMP that was assigned to any new data or settings output
+%
+% [ TIME_STAMP, ROI_NAMES ] = VECTORIZE( ... )
+%     also returns the FILE_NAMES that were used as input or the names assigned to the IMAGE_MATRICES in
+%     the order that they were passed to VECTORIZE.
 ```
 ### [Example Datasets](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing)